arskom/spyne/README.rst

 * Spyne's home page is: http://spyne.io/
 * The latest documentation for all releases of Spyne can be found at: http://spyne.io/docs
 * The official source code repository is at: https://github.com/arskom/spyne
-* The official spyne discussion forum is at: people@spyne.io.
+* The official spyne discussion forum is at: people at spyne dot io.
 Subscribe either via http://lists.spyne.io/listinfo/people or by sending an empty message to: people-subscribe at spyne dot io.
 * You can download Spyne releases from
   `github <http://github.com/arskom/spyne/downloads>`_ or
   `pypi <http://pypi.python.org/pypi/spyne>`_.